jeremyreeder/gridscout/docs/blog.md

 ---

 # GridScout™ Blog
-Here's what's new in the manly arts, from [Monsieur GridScout™][gridscout] himself.
+Here's what's new in the manly arts, from [Seigneur GridScout][gridscout] himself.

 Subscribe: [Atom feed][feed]